Brutal [Meta]Introduction to Dependent Types in Agda

 Work in progress.
 TODO.

-I find the following definition quite amusing:
+I find the following definition for List to be quite amusing in practice:

 module VecLists where